-- (a) site contamination exists or may exist on or below the surface of the land as a result of a class 1 activity (including where a class 1 activity exists or previously existed on adjacent land), class 2 activity, class 3 activity (as listed in the State Planning Commission Practice Direction (Site Contamination Assessment)), or notification of site contamination of underground water (as shown on the South Australian Property and Planning Atlas) including where such a notification exists on adjacent land; - (b) the site contamination originated or is likely to have originated-(i) on the subject land\- - (A) as a result of the following activities carried on there [insert details of the class 1, class 2 or class 3 activity or activities or notification of site contamination of underground water]; - (B) at the following location: [insert or attach a map showing the site(s) or possible site(s) of those activities]; or - (ii) on adjacent land (i.e. class 1 activity or notification of site contamination of underground water (as shown on the South Australian Property and Planning Atlas))\- - (A) as a result of the following activities carried on there [insert details of the class 1 activity or activities]; - (B) at the following location: [insert or attach a map showing the site(s) or possible site(s) of those class 1 activities]; and
+- (a) site contamination exists or may exist on or below the surface of the land as a result of a class 1, class 2 or class 3 activity (including site contamination caused by such an activity on adjacent or other land); - (b) the class 1, class 2 or class 3 activities are or are likely to be as follows: [insert details of the class 1, class 2 or class 3 activity or activities]; - (c) the location or possible location of the activity or activities is as follows: [insert a map showing the location or possible location of the activity or activities]; - (d) the site contamination originated or is likely to have originated- - (i) on the subject land- - (A) as a result of the following activities carried on there [insert or attach details of relevant history of the land and activities]; - (B) at the following location:

-(C) the subject site is impacted by a notification of site contamination of underground water originating from adjacent land: [insert or attach details of relevant investigations].
+[insert or attach a map showing the site(s) or possible site(s) of those activities]; or - (ii) on other land (i.e. adjacent or other land)- - (A) as a result of the following activities carried on there [insert or attach details of relevant history of the land and activities]; - (B) at the following location: [insert or attach a map showing the site(s) or possible site(s) of those activities]; - (e) (Optional step) in relation to (d)(ii) that the subject site is not impacted by site contamination originating from adjacent or other land: [insert or attach details of relevant investigations]; - (f) I have relied on the following reports to complete this statement: [insert details of reports relied on].